° Renka's Home Page

 from, and more like interest groups, with a score of options to patronize.

 And like interest groups, the major cable news outlets thrive by promoting material that reinforces the pre-existing biases of their audiences.
 Fox News Network has the belligerence of Bill O'Reilly's No Spin Zone, so MSNBC counters in that prime time slot with devoted O'Reilly loather Keith Olbermann's Countdown (Bill O’Reilly The O’Reilly Factor - FOXNews.com; Countdown with Keith Olbermann).
 It's something biased for both predominant American ideological biases.
 Meanwhile conservatives think (and O'Reilly says) that O'Reilly is fair and balanced.
 That's absurd on its face, but let's not disturb true believers from their preferred fare (while O'Reilly wraps himself in the American flag and sells a book proclaiming himself a "culture warrior").
 Liberals in large numbers also proclaim Olbermann fair and balanced, when in truth he's there as a counterweight and reaction against the belligerent conservative substance and style of O'Reilly (along with President Bush as well).
 Both of them fare well by highlighting the real and alleged sins of the principle adversary.
-They don't like each other at all, and some of us therefore tune in to get good seats to a shout-down fight.
+They don't like each other at all, and some tune in to get good seats to a shout-down fight.

 You may notice here that this behavior closely parallels the mutual dislike society of the ACLU and ACLJ.
 That's right; they thrive in part by appealing to fear of the opposite number.
 They more or less need each other.

 The segmenting of the market will surely increase yearly

 through 2008 and beyond.
 The Pew Center's 2004